Herbert J. Kramer: OEO funding

 On the topic of the lack of funding for the OEO Kramer didn't mince words.
 He said "what these people [OEO critics] have criticized fundamentally is the fact that the program never mounted enough of an impact because of the dollar shortage.
 This is what [Michael] Harrington says--it never became a war on poverty; it was always a skirmish on poverty." and "It was a very, very tough, dirty, mean, unpopular kind of war to fight.
 And we fought it with every weapon at our disposal, not having the [...] money that would be necessary really to do the kind of job that was required."

 Kennedy Foundation and Special Olympics

 In addition to his time in the Johnson administration and various roles in industry, a major part of Kramer's working life was back in Washington where he worked for the Kennedy Foundation and helped found the Special Olympics.
 The Special Olympics oath “Let me win, but if I cannot win, let me be brave in the attempt,” was penned by Kramer.
-Kramer noted that the Special Olympics had allowed parents to be proud of their mentally retarded children - something that wasn't the norm in 1968.
+Kramer noted that the Special Olympics had allowed parents to be proud of their intellectually disabled children - something that wasn't the norm in 1968.